Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Di-Higgs Production at the 100 TeV Collider

-Finally, we project the sensitivity of the Wilson coefficients into the parameter space corresponding to the models under consideration.
-In the real singlet model, the parameter space of the effective coefficients allowed is indicated by the light blue region in Fig.~\ref{fig:sig3}, can be probed with more than $5\sigma$ statistical significance.
-In the complex singlet model, the Wilson coefficients resulting from integrating out the complex singlet can be probed to higher than $7\sigma$ statistical significance.
-In Fig.~\ref{fig:modelbounds}, we show the possible reach of the model parameters $(\lambda_{HS}, g_{HS})$ in the real singlet model, and $(\lambda_{HS}+\lambda'_{HS}/2, g_{HS})$ in the complex singlet model, given $3$ ab$^{-1}$ luminosity data set.
-The full parameter regions of real singlet model and complex singlet model, in which all the heavy particles are assumed to be integrated out, can be explored respectively given $3$ ab$^{-1}$ luminosity data set.
+We project the sensitivity of the Wilson coefficients into the parameter space corresponding to the models under consideration.
+In the real singlet model, the parameter space of the effective coefficients allowed is indicated by the light blue region in Fig.~\ref{fig:sig3}, can be probed with $S/\sqrt{B}$ more than $25$, while in the complex singlet model, the Wilson coefficients resulting from integrating out the complex singlet can be probed to $S/\sqrt{B}$ values higher than even $40$.
+In Fig.~\ref{fig:modelbounds}, we show the possible reach of the model parameters $(\lambda_{HS}, g_{HS})$ in the real singlet model, and $(\lambda_{HS}+\lambda'_{HS}/2, g_{HS})$ in the complex singlet model, given $30$ ab$^{-1}$ luminosity data set.
+One can see that, most of the region in the singlet and triplet models are within the 1$\sigma$ uncertainty band for $S/\sqrt{B}$ reach for the SM, so that they are hard to differentiate from the SM.

 The 2HDM, owing to its preservation of custodial symmetry, resides on the line $c_{HD}=4c_{H\Box}=0$ (up to the assumptions made in this paper, that is a tree-level dimension-six analysis).
 Therefore, the Higgs coupling measurements and the electroweak precision tests do not place strong constraints on the model parameters.
-On the other hand, the dihiggs signature starts to provide a strong constraint on $c_H$.
-Similar to the singlet models, the 2HDM parameters can be probed with a statistical significance of $10\sigma$.
-In Fig.~\ref{fig:modelbounds2hdm} we show the discovery potential of the model parameter $Z_6$ vs $\tan\beta$ varies for Type-I model and Type-II model with the $3$~$ab^{-1}$ luminosity.
-Note that when $Z_6 = 0$, the SM limit is recovered (see Table.~\ref{tab:EFTtable}).
-We find that with $3$~ab$^{-1}$ luminosity, all the parameter space of interest can be explored for Type-I model and Type-II model.
-In Type-II model, the top left corner corresponds to the vanishing $b$ quark to SM-like Higgs coupling due to the correction from effective field theory, so there are some regions the significance is smaller than the $8.25\ \sigma$ limit found for the SM.
+On the other hand, the di-Higgs signature starts to provide a strong constraint on $c_H$.
+In Fig.~\ref{fig:modelbounds2hdm} we show the significance contour on the model parameter $Z_6$ vs $\tan\beta$ plane for Type-I model and Type-II model with the $30$~$ab^{-1}$ luminosity.
+Note that when $Z_6 = 0$, the SM limit is recovered (see Table~\ref{tab:EFTtable}).
+We also find that in the Type-II model, for negative $Z_6$ and large $tan\beta$ (left top corner in the right plot in Fig.~\ref{fig:modelbounds2hdm}), the significance approaches to the SM value.
+This is because the decreasing of the Higgs to b quark coupling reduces the Higgs to b decay branching ratio, which ameliorate the increasing of the di-Higgs production rate.